sammous/allenNLP_tagger/README.md

-# Academic Paper classifier based on SCOPUS categories
+# Academic Paper/Document classifier based on SCOPUS categories

 ## Usage
 Paper classifier taking as input a JSON with follow fields :